Customer story: Alice Caroline

-We talked to Anna Jennison-Phillips, Operations Manager at Alice Caroline, about how she uses RotaCloud to help grow the business and meet demand.
+Anna Jennison-Phillips on how she uses RotaCloud to grow her fabrics business and meet demand

 Alice Caroline Ltd has been trading since 2004, supplying Liberty fabrics through their retail website, and more recently providing UK-made cosmetic bags and similar lifestyle goods to both retail customers and trade customers alike.
 They also design and make their own craft and sewing kits, as well as acting as Liberty’s UK distributor of fabrics on a wholesale basis to other business customers.

 Before discovering RotaCloud, Anna’s staff mostly worked from spreadsheets built in Excel and delivered by email.
 One of the biggest problems they experienced, however, was that changing even a couple of shifts on said rota would put them back to square one.

 “I set up spreadsheets to try to capture the total number of hours that each person would do,” Anna told us.
 “I’d then delete and move things around and try to share the rotas with people as much as possible, [but] they went out of date within minutes of being printed.”

 “There wasn’t really any visibility around the rotas,” she continued. “[The process] was very much: spreadsheet, email, send a text asking people, ‘Can you come in and do extra shifts?’”